 Prepare the tomato sauce: put in a pan and olive oil sauce.
-Season with salt, merge a little’ of sugar (if like me you prefer a little past’ the sweetest), a few leaves of fresh basil if it is in season and cook covered for 20 minutes or until the sauce is thick and well reduced.
+Season with salt, combine some sugar (if like me you prefer the past a little sweeter), a few leaves of fresh basil if it is in season and cook covered for 20 minutes or until the sauce is thick and well reduced.

 Preheat the oven at 180 degrees.

 Grease a cake tin and sprinkle with breadcrumbs.
 Place half the dough into the pan of potatoes, covering both the Fund both sides.
 Distribute the potatoes on tomato sauce, then the cheese into cubes and chopped fried eggplant.
-Cover with the potato dough remained and grease the gateau surface lightly with extra virgin olive oil or, If you prefer, with a little’ of melted butter.
+Cover with the remaining potato dough and lightly grease the gateau surface with extra virgin olive oil or, If you prefer, with a little melted butter.
 Bake for 40 minutes or until golden brown.
 Serve the potato gateau with sauce and fried eggplant when it is warm but not hot.
 Bon appétit!

 If you want to give a more rustic look gateau, you can sprinkle the surface, greased with oil or butter, with breadcrumbs.